 - Put meringue in the oven at 350 degrees and then immediately turn oven temperature down to 300 degrees.
 Bake for about one hour, until meringues are crisp on top, but squishy underneath.

-- Turn oven off and open door a bit to let meringues cool completely.
+- Turn oven off and open door a crack to let meringues cool completely for about two hours (you can remove it sooner but will have a higher risk of the pavlova cracking).

 - Once cooled, invert one meringue onto a cake plate and cover in marshmallow whipped cream.
 Sprinkle graham cracker crumbs on top.